 There, lit up, was the ‘Stou Tsante’.

 A great-looking rakomeladiko, decorated after the styles of the island of Ikaria.

 It had Ikarian styles as this part of Athens was an area where many Ikarians settled.
 Drawn over from their slow, sweet, island lives, where they had lived fat with time, due to the need of work, the promise of money.
-But then of course they were to face the unknown stresses and struggles of life in the capital.
+But then of course they faced the unknown stresses and struggles of life in the capital.

 They tried to preserve their old island life.
-There are many areas in Athens where these Greek immigrants settled.
+There are many areas here in Athens where these Greek immigrants settled.

 Anafiotika, right in the centre, crawling up the slopes of the Acropolis.
-Named after the island of Anafi in the Cyclades as Cycladian workmen came over and built their old houses in the distinct island styles – white walls and colourful flowers, still there today.
+Named after the island of Anafi in the Cyclades as Cycladian workmen came over and built their old houses in the same distinct island styles – white walls and colourful flowers, still there today.

 Then there are the Athens areas named after the old city names of cities in modern day Turkey, all prefixed with “Nea” – new.
 Cities in Turkey that the Greeks left in a panicked hurry, with their bundled possessions, in the 1922 population exchange: Nea Chalkidona, Nea Ionia, Nea Filadelfeia…

-Perhaps most significantly of all, for these exiles in their own country, is the neighbourhood of Neos Kosmos – New World.
+Perhaps most significantly of all, for these exiles in their own country, the neighbourhood of Neos Kosmos – New World.

 In the corner of our Ikarian rakomeladiko bar in Keratsini, though, Elena Falirea and a crowd of bouzouki players, guitarists, violin scrappers were setting up.

 Elena was the daughter of Tasos Falireas the great historian of Greek rembetiko music who helped bring the old outsider rebellious rembetiko music out of its forgotten state after the Greek dictatorship banned it – even banning the bouzouki – to be an important cultural touchstone for Greece again.

 Elena herself was a fixture on the Greek state radio, ERT, playing crackling rembetiko records – some nearly a century old – every weekend morning.

 We took a seat in the rakomeladiko and listened to these dark-hearted Greek songs – in the most appropriate setting: most rembetiko music first originated here in these port areas back in the 1920’s and 30’s.